chrislo27/RhythmHeavenRemixEditor/docs/README.md

 game on the right.
 Using the Selection tool, you can drag from the pattern area up to the track to place down patterns.
 **`SCROLL`** or click on the arrows to cycle through your options.
+You can click on the speaker button on the right to preview the pattern.

 In the bottom-right, you will see tools: